pxty/ForCourse/readme.md

     A=0
   fi
 else
-  echo "First parametr isn't entered.
-Script require the input format as ./calc.sh  file1 file2" fi
+  echo "First parametr isn't put in.
+Script requires the input format as ./calc.sh  file1 file2" fi

 if [[ -n "$2" ]]; then